Azure/autorest/docs/developer/architecture/AutoRest-extension.md

 An AutoRest package must be an `npm` package.
 Note that it must not necessarily be *published* as an `npm` package - any source supported by npm is supported by AutoRest, including git repositories, `.tgz` files and even local folders.
+The following things are required in order for AutoRest to load an extension:

+### `package.json`

 The `package.json` file needs to have a `start` script that, when executed, launches the extension.
 Example: